Alanthink/blog/_posts/2016-07-24-install-tensorflow-on-ei-capitan.markdown

 ---
 layout: post
-title: "install tensorflow on ei capitan"
+title: "Install Tensorflow on Ei Capitan"
 date: 2016-07-24 09:22:54 +0000
 categories: Tensorflow EI Capitan
 ---

-## update numpy
+## Update numpy

 In order to install Tensorflow on EI Capitan, numpy needs to  be updated.
 However, numpy was installed in `/System/Library/Frameworks/Python.framework/Versions/2.7/Extras/lib/python` which can not be modified even with root privilege.
 In EI Capitan, this mechanism is called __SIP (System Integrity Protection)__.
 Generally, the following folders can not be modified.